SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 Starting at level 15, whenever an enemy within 6 cells deals damage to you, you can use your reaction to chastise them.
 They must make a Wisdom saving throw against you spellcasting ability, taking 2d8 + CHA mod psychic damage, or half on a success.

+## Level 18

+* Improved Aura of Rightenousness

+Your Aura of Rightenousness range increased to 30 ft.

 # 33. - Oath of the Motherland